LeChatP/RootAsRole/book/src/faq.md

 This page contains known issues and solutions for RootAsRole project.

+## Why I cannot do `cargo install rootasrole` command ?

+The `cargo install` command is primarily designed to install Rust binaries into a user’s local environment, specifically into the `.cargo/bin` directory in the user’s home directory.
+The philosophy behind this is to keep the installation process simple and unprivileged, avoiding system-wide changes that would require root or admin permissions.

+In this context, RootAsRole is a privilege escalation tool, so it requires privileges to work.
+As the `cargo install` command is not designed to install system-wide binaries, so RootAsRole won't work as expected this way.

 ## capable does not work on my OS, what can I do ?

 capable is a tool based on eBPF features, so it requires a Linux kernel version 4.1 or later.
 Additionnally you need many kernel features enabled, [described here](https://github.com/iovisor/bcc/blob/master/INSTALL.md#kernel-configuration).
 It is also, possible that the program cannot allocate memory, in this case you may consider to add CAP_SYS_RESOURCE capability to the program, but this may not solve completely the issue.